Ko wai mātou

 Oriana Brown

 Oriana Brown (she/her) identifies as bisexual and is of Māori descent.
 She cares about the rainbow community and people living their ‘best’ lives.
 It is important to her to help people have a voice and a say in matters that affect them, which is one of the reasons she participated as an interviewer for the Elder Voices project.
 Oriana has been part of developing the Hohou Te Rongo Kahukura kaupapa since 2021, and loves being involved with the invaluable work and research, including the respect and embrace of ngā mea Māori.
-Oriana is also our guitar lead for Waiata Fridays.
+Oriana also helps facilitate Club Kahukura.

 Scarlet Bennett